 After fabrication, 3D scanning can support quality control and help to verify the accuracy of a 3D printed part, or, after the part has been used, a scanner can reveal how it’s performed—a scan of a deformed part can show you where to reinforce the design in the next revision.

-With such a wide range of product options from handheld 3D scanners to desktop scanner, it can be difficult to choose the 3D scanning system that’s right for your application and budget.
+With such a wide range of product options from handheld 3D scanners to desktop scanners, it can be difficult to choose the best 3D scanning system that’s right for your application and budget.
 In this post, we explore several of the most important factors to consider when purchasing a 3D scanner and showcase some of the key applications that are empowered by combining 3D scanning and 3D printing.

 3D Scanning and 3D Printing for Reverse Engineering and Other Applications